splunk/splunk-connect-for-snmp/docs/configuration/configuring-profiles.md

 To configure Smart Profile following value need to be set in `profiles` section:

  - `ProfileName` - define as subsection key in `profiles`.
-    - `frequency` - define an interval between executing SNMP gets in second.
+    - `frequency` - define an interval between executing SNMP's gets in second.
-    - `condition` - section define conditions to much profile
+    - `condition` - section define conditions to match profile
         - `type` - key of `condition` section which defines type of condition.
-Allowed value `base` and `field`.
+Allowed value `base` and `field` (`walk` type is also allowed here, but it's not part of smart profiles)
             - `base` type of condition will be executed when `SmartProfile` in inventory is set to true.
             - `field` type of condition will be executed if match `pattern` for defined `field`.
 Supported fields:
                 -  "SNMPv2-MIB.sysDescr"
                 -  "SNMPv2-MIB.sysObjectID"
         - `field` Define field name for condition type field.
-        - `pattern` Define list of regular expression pattern for MIB object field defined in `field` section.
+        - `pattern` Define list of regular expression patterns for MIB object field defined in `field` section.
 For example:
                 - ".*linux.*"
     - `varBinds` - define var binds to query.

-Example of `base` type of condition
+Example of `base` type profile
 ```yaml
 scheduler:
     profiles: |